Independent-oscillator model and the quantum Langevin equation for an oscillator: A review: Quantum thermodynamic functions

 \subsection{Behavior of internal energy}

 We may define the function~\cite{kaur2}

 which not only satisfies \(\mathfrak{P} (\omega) > 0\) for \(\omega \in [0,\infty)\), but is also normalized, i.e., as can be verified from Eq.~(\ref{fnormaltheorem}).
 In other words, the function \(\mathfrak{P} (\omega)\) may be interpreted as a probability density function~\cite{kaur2}.
-Let us then rewrite Eq.~(\ref{energyequi2}) as which suggests that $\mathfrak{P}(\omega) \mathrm{d}\omega$ is the probability for oscillators with frequency in the range between $\omega$ and $\omega+\mathrm{d}\omega$ and with average equilibrium energy equal to $\mathcal{E}(\omega,T)$ to contribute to the internal energy of the system.
+Let us then rewrite Eq.~(\ref{energyequi2}) as which suggests that $\mathfrak{P}(\omega) \mathrm{d}\omega$ is the probability for oscillators with frequency in the range between $\omega$ and $\omega+\mathrm{d}\omega$, and with average equilibrium energy equal to $\mathcal{E}(\omega,T)$ to contribute to the internal energy of the system.
 This suggests that the quantity \(U(T)\) satisfies a quantum counterpart of energy equipartition theorem analogous to the one satisfied by the quantity \(E(T)\) that we have studied earlier.
-However, the probability density functions \(P(\omega)\) and \(\mathfrak{P}(\omega)\) differ, because \(E(T)\) and \(U(T)\) are different quantities, as we have already explained~\cite{agmb}.
+However, the probability density functions \(P(\omega)\) and \(\mathfrak{P}(\omega)\) differ, because \(E(T)\) and \(U(T)\) are different quantities~\cite{agmb}.
 It may be shown that in the weak-coupling limit, \(\mathfrak{P}(\omega)\) and \(P(\omega)\) have the same behavior, as given in Eq.~(\ref{PKw-1})~\cite{agmb}, i.e.,

 As a result, \(E(T)\) and \(U(T)\) are equal in this limit.
-Moreover, since \(\mathfrak{P}(\omega)\) appears in the integrand of Eq.~(\ref{FT}) for the free energy, we find that in the weak-coupling limit, we have which is the familiar result for the free energy of a quantum oscillator at temperature \(T\) and eigenfrequency \(\omega_0\).
+Moreover, since \(\mathfrak{P}(\omega)\) appears in the integrand of Eq.~(\ref{FT}) for the free energy, it is found that in the weak-coupling limit, we have which is the familiar result for the free energy of a quantum oscillator at temperature \(T\) and eigenfrequency \(\omega_0\).
 Knowing the free energy of the system, one can obtain its entropy as \(S(T) = - \partial F_U(T)/\partial T\).